handofkwll/fisica/COOKBOOK.md

 4. Reduce the interferograms:
   > In [3]: import pydataprocessing
   >
-  > In [4]: d=pydataprocessing.PyDataProcessing('your_interferograms.fits',
+  > In [4]: d=pydataprocessing.PyDataProcessing('yyyymmddThhmmss.fits',
   >   data_quality='pure')
   >
   > In [5]: d.reduce()

-The 'data_quality' parameter in the PyDataProcessing constructor
-specifies whether the 'pure' or 'noisy' interferograms are to be used.
+The 'data_quality' parameter in the PyDataProcessing constructor specifies whether the 'pure' or 'noisy' interferograms are to be used.
 The pure interferograms are the direct output from the interferometric simulation, the noisy ones have detector noise, background noise,